nomadyus/dotfiles/README.md

 #### Git Rebaser
 Included is also a Git Rebaser at **[`/git/rebaser.sh`](https://github.com/yusuf-kami/dotfiles/blob/master/git/rebaser.sh)** that is able to find all the Git directories in the system and performs a `git pull --rebase` command on all the directories.
-In order to enable the Rebaeser you can add the following alias in the `~/.bash_profile` file:
+In order to enable the Rebaser you can add the following alias in the `~/.bash_profile` file:
 ```
 alias grb="echo 'Running: Git Rebaser'; $DOTFILES_DIR/git/rebaser.sh "